 Kohm Yah-Mah-Nee Visitor Center

 At the southwest entrance of the park, it’s the place to learn about the volcanic activity in the park.
 If your child wants to earn a Junior Ranger badge, find the answers in the interpretive display.
-Finally there’s a short educational film too.
+Finally, there’s a short educational film too.

-Open daily from May 1 to October 31 from 9 a.m. to 5 p.m.
-During the winter, it is open Wednesday to Sunday from 9 a.m. to 5 p.m.
+Open daily from May 1 to October 31, 9 a.m. to 5 p.m.
+From November 1 to April 30, it is open Wednesday to Sunday from 9:30 a.m. to 4:30 p.m.

 Loomis Museum